fal-works/p5js-templates/README.md

 # Happy Coding

-This is a collection of templates that might help you write code and create [p5.js](https://p5js.org/) sketches comfortably.
+This is a set of templates that help you write code and create [p5.js](https://p5js.org/) sketches comfortably.

 Assisted by several tools.
 On your needs and preferences.